-The DXC Performance Management Framework - including Goal Setting, Career Development planning, Mid-year and Year-end Review processes, continuous feedback processes and ongoing performance and career coaching between managers and employees - is applied to all employees who are classified as "Employee Type - Regular Full-Time or Regular Part Time" (those employees required to have reviews per DXC policy).
+The DXC Performance Management Process - includes Goal Setting, Career Development planning, Mid-year and Year-End Review, continuous feedback, and ongoing performance and career coaching between managers and employees.
+It is applied to all employees who are classified as "Employee Type - Regular Full-Time or Regular Part Time" (those employees required to have reviews per DXC policy).